Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 Exercising Your Puppy

 Puppies are little bundles of motion and energy.
-But they are growing quickly and need lots of rest as well.
+But because they are growing quickly they need plenty of rest as well.

 So, do puppies need exercise outside of their general playing and running?

 Regular exercise has many benefits for your puppy:

 - Strengthens heart and muscle health

 - Increases physical agility

 - Builds confidence and trust, especially in timid puppies

 - Lessens destructive behaviors like chewing, digging, scratching, and biting.